01 of 21

 Repurpose an Old Window Into a Bathroom Cabinet

-Cabinetry in a small bathroom is so important, especially if the room is lacking a proper linen closet.
+Storage space in a small bathroom is so important, especially if the room lacks a proper linen closet.
 This DIY takes an antique window and reimagines it as a storage cabinet above the toilet.
-Since the cabinet is open, make sure the items you store inside are kept in an attractive manner.Continue to 17 of 21 below.
+Since the cabinet is open, make sure the items you keep inside are contained attractively.Continue to 17 of 21 below.

 17 of 21